apollo

 FAQs

-Flanzen D Tablet is used in the treatment of pain and inflammation due to bone or soft tissue injury, resolution of postoperative inflammation, oedema (swollen tissue with fluid) and pain.
+Flanzen D Tablet is used in the treatment of pain and inflammation associated with various conditions, such as bone or soft tissue injuries, osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, dental pain, migraine and tension headaches, and menstrual pain (dysmenorrhea).

-Flanzen D Tablet when taken by patients who are allergic to pain-killers can be harmful.
-It should also be avoided in person with history of heart failure, kidney or liver disease, stomach ulcers and high blood pressure.
+Flanzen D Tablet when taken by patients who are allergic to painkillers can be harmful.
+It should also be avoided in people with a history of heart failure, kidney or liver disease, stomach ulcers and high blood pressure.

-You should only take Flanzen D Tablet if doctor has prescribed you.
+You should take Flanzen D Tablet only if the doctor has prescribed it.
 The maximum recommended dose of Flanzen D Tablet is twice daily.
 Flanzen D Tablet can be one in the morning and one in the evening.

-Rheutamoid arthritis is an autoimmune disease that causes chronic inflammation and pain of the joints.
+Rheumatoid arthritis is an autoimmune disease that causes chronic inflammation and pain in the joints.

-Ankylosing spondylitis is a arthritis of the spine which can lead to the fusion of the vertebrae, lead to pain and inflammation in the spine.
+Ankylosing spondylitis is an arthritis of the spine that can lead to the fusion of the vertebrae, leading to pain and inflammation in the spine.

 Yes, Flanzen D Tablet can cause stomach upset.
-So, it should be preferably taken with food to avoid it.
+It should preferably be taken with food to avoid it.

 Flanzen D Tablet should be stored in a cool and dry place, away from direct sunlight.
 Keep the medicine out of reach of children.

-Flanzen D Tablet is generally safe when used as directed by your doctor for short-term pain and inflammation relief.
+Flanzen D Tablet is generally safe when used as directed by your physician for short-term relief of pain and inflammation.
 However, you should not use Flanzen D Tablet if you have a stomach ulcer, gastric bleeding, severe heart failure, stroke, hypertension (high blood pressure), kidney failure, or if you are undergoing dialysis.

 Yes, you can stop taking Flanzen D Tablet once your pain is relieved, but only after consulting your doctor.
 It is recommended to follow your doctor's advice on the duration and dosage of Flanzen D Tablet , as stopping the medication too early could affect your recovery.